Josperdo/acheron/README.md

 ## Security considerations

+- **Read-only, always.** The app registration only ever requests read-only Microsoft Graph scopes — `Directory.Read.All`, `RoleManagement.Read.Directory`, `Application.Read.All`, `Group.Read.All` — no write/modify Graph permissions are requested or used anywhere in the codebase.
 - Ships with a synthetic dataset (`fixtures/synthetic_tenant.json`) so it runs with zero Azure credentials by default.
 - `.env` (real credentials) is gitignored; only `.env.example` is committed.